bartificer/programming-by-stealth/docs/pbs84.md

 It is possible to use destructuring to assign new values to existing variables, but there’s a catch, and it’s one that’s very likely to catch you out!

-Curly braces already have a meaning when not pre-fixed by a keyword like `const`, `let`, or `var` — they indicate a code block.
-If you try use the destructuring syntax as we’ve seen it thus far without a `const`, `let`, or `var`, you’ll get a syntax error.
+Curly braces already have a meaning when not prefixed by a keyword like `const`, `let`, or `var` — they indicate a code block.
+If you try to use the destructuring syntax as we’ve seen it thus far without a `const`, `let`, or `var`, you’ll get a syntax error.
 JavaScript will interpret the curly braces as a code block and try to read the destructuring syntax as a regular JavaScript statement, and conclude that it’s garbage!
 The way around this is very simple — just wrap the entire assignment in round brackets!

 ```javascript
 let alice = 'OS/2 Warp';